-When choosing the best variety of spray roses, keep in mind that this group of crops is represented by one-time flowering plants as well as repair forms (that is, those that bloom at least twice a year).
-Accordingly, the technique Pruning roses in the fallIn summer and spring, it will differ depending on whether your bush is going to bloom a second time or not.
+When choosing the best variety of spray roses, keep in mind that this group of crops is represented by both single-flowering plants and repairing forms (that is, those that bloom at least twice a year).
+Accordingly, the technique of pruning bush roses in autumn, summer and spring will vary depending on whether your bush is going to bloom a second time or not.

 Outwardly, all varieties of spray roses are very similar to wild rose.
 The height of the bushes can reach 1-2 m.
 Therefore, they can be planted separately, in small groups in the form of a fence or in combination with other bush flowers.
 All other signs can vary greatly.
 For varieties of spray roses, the names of which are given below, are characterized by numerous varieties of color and size of the flower, various forms of stems, and the bushes themselves can be both slim and upright and spreading.
 As a rule, modern bush roses are repairable, but among them there are a number of very valuable once-flowering varieties.